Sale Timeline

 How does the sale work?

 At 7:00 p.m. the process of randomly drawing ballots for artworks will begin.
 Up to three names will be drawn for each artwork and posted in the order they were drawn.
-If the person whose name is drawn first is present, they will have 10 minutes to accept or decline to purchase the artwork.
+If the person whose name is drawn first is present, they will have 20 minutes to accept or decline to purchase the artwork.
 (Absentees, see Absentee Buyer section below for the procedure.)
-If declined, the option to purchase will pass to the next name drawn.
+If declined, or if the “winner” does not accept the purchase, the option to purchase will pass to the next name drawn.
 This process will repeat if necessary.

-For the three secret-bid artworks: if you wish to bid on Lot 14 (by Glenn Dean), Lot 18 (Logan Maxwell Hagege), or Lot 31 (Mark Maggiori), write your bid on the corresponding ballot and place in the bid box next to each artwork.
+For the four secret-bid artworks: if you wish to bid on Lot 7 (by Eric Bowman), Lot 22 (by Josh Elliott), Lot 33 (by David Kassan), or Lot 66 (by Nathanael Volckening), write your bid on the corresponding ballot and place in the bid box next to each artwork.
 At 7:00 p.m., the bids will be extracted from the boxes and the high bid for each determined.
 If there are multiple bids that are the same, those ballots will be replaced in the box and the winner drawn from the box in the Ballroom.
-The name of the winning bidder will be posted, and if that person is present, they will have 10 minutes to accept or decline to purchase the artwork (for example, if they have won a draw sale that they prefer).
+The name of the winning bidder will be posted, and if that person is present, they will have 20 minutes to accept or decline to purchase the artwork (for example, if they have won a draw sale that they prefer).
 (Absentees, see Absentee Buyer section below for the procedure.)
-If declined, the option to purchase will pass to the next highest bidder.
+If declined, or if the winner fails to appear to claim the purchase, the option to purchase will pass to the next highest bidder.

 If I put ballots and/or bids in for several pieces, am I responsible for buying all of them if my name is drawn for more than one?

-Can I purchase more than one ticket to increase the odds of my name being drawn?
+Can I purchase more than one ticket or ballot set to increase the odds of my name being drawn?

 One Gala ticket includes one ballot set, and multiples may be purchased subject to space limitations.
 Absentee ballot sets are limited to one per person.